52147/Blog/README.md

 - ![image](https://user-images.githubusercontent.com/79159894/186606276-4996f1d3-a9b1-4717-bd4a-1b85e5c562ba.png)

 13. git push heroku master
-14. Then web been deploy on the heroku app
+14. Then web be deployed on the heroku app
 - ![image](https://user-images.githubusercontent.com/79159894/186608379-7f59922a-c86f-4cd5-b776-44081e3c54cf.png)

 ## Update the heroku app
-- If we modify the code we need to update the heroku, and the process be like
+- If we modify the code, we need to update the heroku, and the process be like
 1. git add *
 2. git commit -m "update"
 3. git push heroku
 4. done update

-- And because I add the my blog proget in the github respositary
+- And because I add my blog progect in the github respositary
-- So i need to update the repositary, but I encounter some probelem that first I push the project to master but now I want project been push to main
+- So I need to update the repositary, but I encounter some probelem that first I push the project to master but now I want project been push to main
 - so I need to
 1. git fetch orign
 2. git merge origin main